《上一篇 ▲ 回目錄 ▲ 下一篇》

-- I’ve also come here with the same wishes for you.
+- I have also come here with the same wishes for you.

-- That is of correctness, but especially Semjase has pushed very much to offer you wishes in this form because through this, we can draw you near to how much we are already connected with earthly things, in reference to certain common interests of the human beings of Earth.
+- That is of correctness, but especially Semjase has pushed very much to offer you wishes in this form because through this, we can draw you near to how much we are already connected with earthly things, in reference to certain common interests of the Earth-humans.

 That makes me very happy.
 Have my cordial thanks for that.
-But I suspect now that you haven’t only come to congratulate me, right?
+But I suspect now that you have not only come to congratulate me, right?

-- Yes, we have, because we actually only wanted to give you our wishes, but also the wishes of all others, who couldn’t come here, unfortunately.
+- Yes, we have, because we actually only wanted to give you our wishes, but also the wishes of all others, who could not come here, unfortunately.